joeygaitan/knowledge-book/README.md

 # Knowledge about various computer skills

-* A place with various bits of information for many different kind computer programming topics.
+* A place with various bits of information for many different kinds of computer programming topics.